Cadence: Burgundian cadences

 Burgundian cadences became popular in Burgundian music.
 Note the parallel fourths between the upper voices.

 Plagal half cadence

 The rare plagal half cadence involves a I–IV progression.
 Like an authentic cadence (V–I), the plagal half cadence involves an ascending fourth (or, by inversion, a descending fifth).
 The plagal half cadence is a weak cadence, ordinarily at the ending of an antecedent phrase, after which a consequent phrase commences.
 One example of this use is in "Auld Lang Syne".
 But in one very unusual occurrence – the end of the exposition of the first movement of Brahms' Clarinet Trio, Op.
 114—it is used to complete not just a musical phrase but an entire section of a movement.

 Plagal cadence

 A plagal cadence is a cadence from IV to I. It is also known as the Amen cadence because of its frequent setting to the text "Amen" in hymns.

+William Caplin disputes the existence of plagal cadences in music of the classical era although they begin to appear in the nineteenth century:

+The plagal cadence may be interpreted as I–V if the IV–I cadence is perceived as a modulation in which the IV chord becomes the I chord of the new tonic key and the I chord of the previous key is now a dominant chord in the modulated key.
+(Cf. §Half cadence above and Secondary dominant.)